TAG: Tangential Amplifying Guidance for Hallucination-Resistant Sampling: Introduction

 \section{Introduction}

-Hallucination in diffusion models refers to the phenomenon of generating samples that violate the data distribution or contradict conditioning, thus failing to provide meaningful outputs.
-For example, it often manifests as mixed-up objects~\citep{okawa2023compositional} or anatomically implausible structures (e.g., extra-fingers hands).
+Hallucination in diffusion models refers to the phenomenon of generating samples that violate the data distribution or contradict the conditioning, thereby failing to produce meaningful outputs.
+For example, it often manifests as mixed-up objects~\citep{okawa2023compositional,marioriyad2025attention} or anatomically implausible structures (e.g., extra-fingered hands).
 Recent evidence suggests that the primary source of such errors lies in a failure mode known as mode interpolation.
-During sampling, trajectories may traverse low-density valleys between distinct modes of the data distribution, causing attribute mismatches and structural inconsistencies~\citep{aithal2024understandinghallucinationsdiffusionmodels}.
+During sampling, trajectories may traverse low-density valleys between distinct modes of the data distribution, causing attribute mismatches and structural inconsistencies~\citep{aithal2024understanding}.

-A widely adopted remedy involves inference-time guidance strategies, such as classifier-free guidance (CFG)~\citep{ho2021classifierfree} and their variants~\citep{hong2023improving,ahn2024self,karras2024guiding,rajabi2025token,kwon2025tcfg,sadat2025eliminatingoversaturationartifactshigh,dinh2025representative,hong2024smoothed}.
+A widely adopted remedy involves inference-time guidance strategies, such as classifier-free guidance (CFG)~\citep{ho2021classifierfree} and their variants~\citep{hong2023improving,ahn2024self,hong2024smoothed,NEURIPS2025_60d16678,Kwon_2025_CVPR,sadat2025eliminating,dinh2025representative,kim2025pladis}.
 Under the assumption that deviating from low-probability regions enhances sample quality, most of these methods employ \emph{residual scaling}, using the difference between the conditional and unconditional branches to guide the generation process away from the unconditional model's outputs.
-While effective, these mechanisms are fundamentally \emph{indirect}: instead of navigating along the \emph{intrinsic geometry} of the data distribution, they proceed by repeatedly moving away from an unconditional estimate at each step of the process.
+While effective, such guidance is largely \emph{geometry-unaware}: it applies a \emph{single scalar magnification} to the cond--uncond residual, without accounting for the \emph{local directional structure} of the data distribution at each noise level, which can inadvertently distort the denoising trajectory.